 D-Fructose-1,6-diphosphate monocalcium salt

 D-Fructose-1,6-diphosphate monocalcium salt is a pivotal compound extensively employed in the biomedical sector, emerging as a cornerstone in studying specific ailments through its involvement in the intricate metabolic pathway.
 Its indispensable contribution to cellular energy production and glycogen metabolism renders it a potent asset in the realm of drug development, offering promising avenues for studying a myriad of metabolic disorders.
 Synonyms: D(+)-Fructofuranose 1,6-diphosphate.
 CAS No. 103213-33-8.
-Molecular formula: C6H12O12P2 Ca. Mole weight: 378.18.
+Molecular formula: C6H12CaO12P2.
+Mole weight: 378.18.

 D-Fructose-1,6-diphosphate tetra(cyclohexylammonium) salt